Ashypilo/filler/README.md

-Filler is a game, where two players / algorithm are fighting on a map.
+<b>Filler is a game, where two players / algorithm are fighting on a map.</b>

 A virtual machine organizes the game :